 On 1 December 2015 the partnership converted to a Limited Liability Partnership (LLP), practising as Burgess Hodgson LLP.
 The new structure creates a modern business platform for a developing practice and is just the latest development for a firm that, in 2016, is celebrating 40 years in Canterbury.

-Most recently, the firm welcomed Simon Bailey and Tom Saltmer as partners, and now employs more than 100 people, with 15 partners and 9 associates.
+The firm now employs more than 100 people, with 18 partners and 11 associates.
 It continues to attract the cream of young graduates with its impressive track record of training to industry qualifications.